Frequently Asked Questions About Free Chlorination

 How long will the free chlorination process last?

-This is a temporary process that lasts approximately five weeks, from October 18 to November 22, 2016.
+This is a temporary process that lasts approximately three weeks.

 Is this the first time the City of Fort Lauderdale has used free chlorination?